-How to Write a Villain: 6 Scenes Your Story Needs
+How to Write a Good Villain: 6 Scenes Your Story Needs

 If you can make your villain’s struggle an exaggerated version of something we all battle in real life, your readers will begin to understand them on an even deeper level, even when it's a bit scary to do so.

-After all, there’s nothing more terrifying than a sympathetic villain that one can see him or herself becoming!
+After all, there's nothing more terrifying than a sympathetic villain that readers can see themselves becoming!

 Backstory Practice